My perfect customer is someone with a pulse!! Anyone with a pulse. Well, actually, I don't even check for a pulse.

 You get me by tweaking your marketing message.

 I’m a unique individual, with my own specific circumstances and my own specific problems.
 I don’t think of myself as one of “anybody and everybody.”
 I’m special.
 Stop sniggering, I am.
 When I’m busy not being special I do think of myself as a member of a group.
 In fact, I’m a member of many groups.

 I’m a business owner.
-I’m a dad, brother, nephew husband, and a son, as well as an employee and a business owner.
+I’m a dad, brother, nephew husband, and son, as well as an employee and a business owner.
 You get the idea.
 This isn’t just ME I’m talking about, I’m talking about who YOUR buyer is likely to be.

 Maybe I like to watch Marvel films or eat doughnuts, so “film” and “doughnut lovers” are groups I identify with.
 If I have bad eyesight or tennis elbow, that puts me in one of those groups, people with a particular ailment.
 So if you say your widgets work for dads who own their own business, who watch Marvel films poorly due to dodgy eyesight, guess what?
 You’ve got my attention!

 You’ve described me, my pain, and now I feel connected.
-The fact you have a box of dougnuts in your hand is no way irrelevant, I know you totally get me.
+The fact you have a box of doughnuts in your hand is in no way irrelevant, I know you totally get me.
 Not only do you totally get me, you know my inner pains and you can cure them with your widgets.
 You say your widgets come with doughnuts?
 That sounds right up my street!
 I’m totally listening, tell me more as I wipe away my drool.